iamthejonsmith/LibertyCon/README.md

 # What is the name of your State or Province? :  AL
 # What is the two-letter country code for this unit? :  US

-This will generate the keystore.
-Place the generated keystore file(s) in the following directory:
+This will generate the keystore in your chosen folder.
+COPY the generated keystore file(s) in the following directory:
 `platforms\android\build\outputs\apk`
 # jarsigner syntax:
 `jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore <keystorename> <Unsigned APK file> <Keystore Alias name>`